Is This Donald Trump's Re-Election Master Plan?

 And Rep. Steve King (R-Iowa) warned that Trump’s base is “blown up, destroyed, irreparable, and disillusioned beyond repair.”
 He called the purported Donnie/Chuck/Nancy DACA deal “Republican suicide.”

 So is Trump’s sucking up to Chuck and Nancy part of a much bigger political calculation?
-Has he realized that the re-election math makes way more sense if he pivots from his 30% base and starts providing policy goodies to the other 70% instead?
+Has he realized that the re-election math makes way more sense if he pivots from his 30 percent base and starts providing policy goodies to the other 70 percent instead?

 “I could stand in the middle of Fifth Avenue and shoot somebody and I wouldn’t lose any voters,” Trump once infamously crowed.